SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

      ![image](./media/l1-image16.png)

-## Key takeaways

-Congratulations on completing the lab.
-Here are the main takeaways for this lab.

-+ An Azure storage account contains all your Azure Storage data objects: blobs, files, queues, and tables.
-The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS.
-+ Azure storage provides several redundancy models including Locally redundant storage (LRS), Zone-redundant storage (ZRS), and Geo-redundant storage (GRS).
-+ Azure blob storage allows you to store large amounts of unstructured data on Microsoft's data storage platform.
-Blob stands for Binary Large Object, which includes objects such as images and multimedia files.
-+ Azure file Storage provides shared storage for structured data.
-The data can be organized in folders.
-+ Immutable storage provides the capability to store data in a write once, read many (WORM) state.
-Immutable storage policies can be time-based or legal-hold.

-## Learn more with self-paced training

-+ [Optimize your cost with Azure Blob Storage](https://learn.microsoft.com/training/modules/optimize-your-cost-azure-blob-storage/).
-Learn how to optimize your cost with Azure Blob Storage.
-+ [Control access to Azure Storage with shared access signatures](https://learn.microsoft.com/training/modules/control-access-to-azure-storage-with-sas/).
-Grant access to data stored in your Azure Storage accounts securely by using shared access signatures.

 ### Review
 In this lab, you have completed:
 - Create and configure a storage account.
 - Create and configure secure blob storage.
 - Create and configure secure Azure file storage.

 ### You have successfully completed the lab